HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 Go to [Group DR] and click the on “Delete Host group” button :

-Check the resource group, and click the 'Delete Resource Group' button to perform the operation of deleting the resource group.
+Check the resource group, and click the **"Delete Resource Group"** button to perform the operation of deleting the resource group.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-53.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-53.png)

-According to the prompt for host group deletion, select the relevant configuration options, enter the character "Yes" to confirm deletion, then click the [Submit] button to complete deletion.
+According to the prompt for host group deletion, select the relevant configuration options, enter the character **"Yes"** to confirm deletion, then click the [Submit] button to complete deletion.

 **Notes:**